 Within Level 3, the Company includes private company investments that are not quoted on an exchange.
 The key assumptions used in the valuation of these instruments include (but are not limited to) the value at which a recent financing was done by the investee, company-specific information, trends in general market conditions and the share performance of comparable publicly-traded companies.
-The following table presents the fair value, categorized by key valuation techniques and the unobservable inputs used within Level 3 as at December 31, 2020.
+The following table presents the fair value, categorized by key valuation techniques and the unobservable inputs used within Level 3 as at December 31, 2021.

-Range of

-Significant significant

-Valuation unobservable input(s) unobservabl

-Description Fair Value Technique e input(s)

-Quantus Resources \$ 65,000 Recent Marketability of 0% discount

-Corp financing shares

-Record Gold Corp \$191,726 Recent Marketability of 0% discount
+Description Fair Value Valuation Technique Significant unobservable input(s) Range of significant unobservabl e input(s) Record Gold Corp \$191,726 Recent financing Marketability of shares 0% discount

-financing shares